dreji18/dreji18/README.md

 ### 👋 Hi, I’m Deepak John Reji

-- 👀 I’m interested in NLP and working with Environment domain
+- 👀 I’m interested in NLP and working with Social and Environment domain
-- 🌱 I’m currently learning topics in Environmental Sustainability
+- 🌱 I’m currently learning topics in Sociology and Environmental Sustainability
-- 💞️ I'm an open-source contributor and I share my models in Huggingface and PyPI repository.
-Recently I have been researching on the topic "Bias & Fairness in AI Models" & "Environmental Remediation"
+- 💞️ I'm an open-source contributor and I share my models in the Huggingface and PyPI repository.
+Recently I have been researching the topic "Immigration & Integration", "Bias & Fairness in AI Models" & "Environmental Remediation"
-- 🎁 Download my python packages and give me feedback
+- 🎁 Download my Python packages and give me feedback
-- 🎥 Watch my youtube channel to know more about me
+- 🎥 Watch my YouTube channel to learn more about me
 - 📫 Reach out to me via Linkedin

 <!---